bestarch/appointment-directory/README.md

    * *Executing mandatory index scripts*

      Before using the application, connect to the Redis instance using **redis-cli** command line utility and execute following index scripts.
 This is   necessary for the search feature to work.

-   >	FT.CREATE idx-status ON JSON SCHEMA $.status as status TAG
+   	  > FT.CREATE idx-status ON JSON SCHEMA $.status as status TAG <br>
-   >	FT.CREATE idx-aptDate ON JSON SCHEMA $.appointmentDateTime as appointmentDateTime NUMERIC SORTABLE
+   	  > FT.CREATE idx-aptDate ON JSON SCHEMA $.appointmentDateTime as appointmentDateTime NUMERIC SORTABLE <br>
-   >	FT.CREATE idx-desc ON JSON SCHEMA $.description as description TEXT
+   	  > FT.CREATE idx-desc ON JSON SCHEMA $.description as description TEXT <br>
    	  > FT.CREATE idx-createdTime ON JSON SCHEMA $.createdTime as createdTime NUMERIC SORTABLE

    * Run the application file 'AppointmentDirectoryApplication.java'
    * open http://localhost:8080